TONY-H83/Election_Analysis/README.md

 1. The winner was Diana DeGette with 272,892 votes.
 She received 73.8% of all votes.
 2. The County with the highest voter turnout was Denver county with 82.8% of all votes.
 3. The runner-up candidate was Charles Casper Stockham.
-Charles received a total of 23.0% of the total votes which equested to 85,213.
+Charles received a total of 23.0% of the total votes which equated to 85,213.

 ![](https://github.com/TONY-H83/Election_Analysis/blob/main/Resources/Screenshot%202022-12-21%20at%208.33.20%20AM.png)